Grow Your Own Magazine

 What is scab?

-Caused by prolonged rainfall, especially early in the growing season.
+Caused by rainfall, especially early in the season.

 Brownish spots on leaves and fruit.
-The apple skin may eventually may split and the apples will rot on the tree.
+The apple skin may eventually may split and apples will rot.
 Severe scab can cause blistering of young stems, which allows canker to enter.

 Badly scabbed leaves will be tatty and fall early.
-Vigour can be affected if too much leaf damage.
+Vigour can be affected if leaves badly damaged.

-The Western half of the UK will suffer worst from scab - and scab resistance would be highly desirable in those areas.
+The Western half of the UK will suffer more scab - and scab resistance is desirable in those areas.

 What is canker?

 Sunken, wrinkly, dark red-brown patches on the bark.
-Cankers eat into the wood and cut off the sap supply, causing death of twigs, branches, or even the tree, if the trunk becomes badly cankered.
+Cankers eat into the wood and cut off the sap supply, causing death of twigs, branches, or even the tree.
 Trees can become ugly as a result of canker damage and the need to prune-out large cankers before they cause further damage.

-The Western half of the UK will suffer worst from canker - and canker resistance would be highly desirable in those areas.
+The Western half of the UK will suffer worst from canker - and canker resistance is desirable in those areas.

 What is mildew?